Imandy123/Class-Python-Ping-Pong-Game/README.md

 ## Program Design
 * Non-Standard libraries
     * TBD
+    * definitely pygame
+    * For each additional module you should include
+        * url for the module documentation
-    * pygame is a must
+        * a short description of the module
 * Class Interface Design
     * TBD
 * Classes